jannatbashir/Skye/README.md

 Open the live link on your phone.
 Tap the Share button, then "Add to Home Screen" for a full app experience.

 ## Status
-Version 1 — Free to use, built with care
-(Open to collaborators)
+Live and free to use.
+Built with care for anyone who's ever felt overwhelmed by their own to-do list.